Thomas M. Rees: Early life and career

 Born in Los Angeles, California, Rees was educated in local public schools.
 In 1950, he received a B.A. from Occidental College in Los Angeles, California.
 Beginning in 1951, he attended the University of California, Berkeley Law School.
 He served in the United States Army and was a lawyer in private practice.

 He served as president of Compania del Pacifico, a Latin American export firm.
 He served as a member of the California State Assembly from 1955 to 1963, the California Senate from 1963 to 1966, and as a delegate to the Democratic National Conventions in 1956, 1960, 1964, and 1968.

 Congress

 Rees was elected as a Democrat to the Eighty-ninth Congress, by special election, to fill the vacancy caused by the resignation of James Roosevelt, and re-elected to the five succeeding Congresses (December 15, 1965 – January 3, 1977).
 He did not seek reelection in 1976.

-Death
+Later career and death

 After Congress, Rees lived in Scotts Valley, in Santa Cruz County.
 He served as president of Community Development and Management in San Jose, California.
 Rees died on December 9, 2003, in Santa Cruz, California.